doriordan/skuber/README.md

 The current release has been built for Scala 2.11 - other Scala language versions such as 2.12 will be supported in future.
 The current release version is 1.3.0, which was released for Kubernetes 1.3 so does not support a few recent features of Kubernetes that have since been added to the Skuber master branch.

+## Roadmap

+Release 2.0 of Skuber is in progress and an early release candidate is available.
+Release 2.0 refactors Skuber internals to use Akka Http instead of Play 2.4 as its http client, and brings support for Scala 2.12.
+Full details on the [release branch](https://github.com/doriordan/skuber/tree/release_2.0).

 ## Building

 Building the library from source is very straightforward.
 Simply run `sbt test`in the root directory of the project to build the library (and examples) and run the unit tests to verify the build.